Mantle Rock Archeological District

 The Mantle Rock Archeological District, near Smithland, Kentucky is a 215 acre historic district which was listed on the National Register of Historic Places in 2004.

-The site is owned and protected by the Kentucky Nature Conservancy and is accessed by a gravel road off of Kentucky Route 133, just west of the small community of Joy, Kentucky.
+The site is owned and protected by the Kentucky Nature Conservancy and is accessed by a gravel road off Kentucky Route 133, just west of the small community of Joy, Kentucky.
 It includes a natural sandstone arch, several springs, and woodland, in a valley in the watershed of McGilligan Creek.
-It includes a part of the original Salem-Golconda Road.
-It is associated with the Cherokee Trail of Tears.
+It also includes a part of the original Salem-Golconda Road.
+The site is associated with the Cherokee Trail of Tears.

 It includes a contributing site and a contributing structure.